Rajat-Raghuvanshi-0512/portfolio/README.md

 This project here is my personal portfolio website which is created using React and Sanity.

 ## 🚀 About Me
-I'm a full stack developer,a blockchain developer and also an App developer
+I'm a Full stack developer, App developer and Blockchain developer

-## 🛠 Skills
+## 🛠 Skills used in this project
 HTML, CSS, Javascript, ReactJs, NodeJs, MongoDb, Firebase, Sanity.io, Solidity.